Back to DWU AI Articles

 • Travel Insurance and Allianz Partnership: Trip insurance products, offered at booking and boarding, generate incremental margin.
 In 2024, Allegiant expanded insurance penetration, contributing to ancillary growth.

-• Cobrand Credit Card Revenue: Allegiant's proprietary cobrand credit card generates significant revenue through annual fees, bonus miles, and percent-of-sale fees from credit card issuer partnerships.
+• Cobrand Credit Card Revenue4: Allegiant's proprietary cobrand credit card generates significant revenue through annual fees, bonus miles, and percent-of-sale fees from credit card issuer partnerships.
 Cardholders often pay higher ancillary fees and generate better customer economics.

 Total Ancillary Revenue per Passenger: Comparing quarterly performance in 2024:

-The quarterly trend reflects strong peak-season (Q1, Q4) ancillary monetization, as holiday and winter-escape leisure travel drives higher ancillary spend.
+The quarterly trend reflects Q1/Q4 ancillary monetization of $78.43 per passenger vs. $74-75 in Q2/Q3 (SEC 10-Qs FY2024), as holiday and winter-escape leisure travel drives higher ancillary spend.

 Cost Structure and Unit Economics

-Fuel Costs: At approximately $2.40-2.50 per gallon in 2024, fuel costs are the largest airline operating expense after labor.
-Allegiant's fleet mix (declining MD-80 usage, increasing A320 deployment) is improving fuel efficiency, reducing fuel cost per ASM.
+Fuel Costs: Fuel averaged approximately $2.40–2.50 per gallon in 2024 (SEC 10-K FY2024, industry data).
+Allegiant's fleet modernization (declining MD-80 usage, increasing A320 deployment) improves fuel efficiency and reduces fuel cost per ASM5.

 Balance Sheet and the Sunseeker Resort Impairment